 |•||Configure the mtExternalUserSetupProcessor or externalUserSetupProcessor bean with organizationRoleMap to map between external and internal roles.
 The processor checks if the user has an external role as a map entry key.
 If the user has the role, the processor assigns the user the internal role in the map entry value instead of the external role in the key.|

 |•||Map user roles statically using the mtExternalUserSetupProcessor or externalUserSetupProcessor bean.|

-One practical consequence of external administrator role mapping, is that LDAP authentication can be used exclusively.
+One practical consequence of external administrator role mapping is that external authentication can be used exclusively.
 When properly set up, you can have external users who are system or organization administrators.
-Then, you do not need to have the superuser and jasperadmin users.
-However, you must ensure that every organization has an LDAP user mapped to the organization with the correct attributes to have organization admin privileges.
+Then you don't need to have the superuser and jasperadmin users.
+However, you must ensure that every organization has an external user mapped to the organization with the correct attributes to have organization admin privileges.

 Administrators of your LDAP server cannot log into JasperReports Server using their LDAP administrator credentials.

 In most LDAP servers, users and administrators are stored in different base DNs.
 For example, you might store user entries in dc=example,dc=com, but administrators are stored under cn=Administrators,cn=config or ou=system.
 The mechanism for locating users during authentication can only search in a single base DN, so administrators in a different one cannot be found.

 System and organization admin privileges are determined by the ROLE_SUPERUSER and ROLE_ADMINISTRATOR system roles at the root level.
 Using the organizationRoleMap property, you can assign these system roles to LDAP entries based on custom group membership.
 This property can be used in addition to the properties that map group names to organization roles.